everythingwillbetakenaway/DX7-Supercollider/README.md

 * Loading custom DX7 presets
 * Some cosmetic updates.

-## Acknowledgments

-* Hat tip to John Chowning
-* STEIM for letting me use their DX7 and espresso machine.
-* and all the anonymous preset makers for the Yamaha DX7 (unsung heroes).

 ## Author

 The music I create using Supercollider, Max/MSP, Eurorack, hardware synths, sequencers, and instrument playing: